github/developer.github.com/content/changes/2015-01-19-an-integrators-guide-to-organization-application-policies.md

 - **No access to private resources.** Organization-owned private repositories, issues, and other resources will not be visible via the API and will not show up in resource [listings][] that co-mingle public and private resources.
-Hooks related to private resources will not be delivered.
+Hooks for these private repositories are muted and will not be delivered as long as the application is restricted.

 Since applications should already handle the scenario where a user loses access to organization resources, this reduces the work integrators need to do.